youssef-mansor/TheAgentCompany/workspaces/tasks/bm-classify-nationality/checkpoints.md

 # Checkpoints

-This task has 6 points in total.
+This task has 3 points in total.
 If the last check passes, then full credits are granted.
 Otherwise, partial credits might be granted if only some checkpoints are completed.

 ## Checkpoint 1 (1pts)

-Check if the agent visits the "Customer.xlsx" file on owncloud

-## Checkpoint 2 (2pt)

-Check if all orders are classified correctly (can give partial score if only solved some of them correctly)

-## Checkpoint 3 (1pt)

 Check if the agents has a conversation with Sarah Johnson about customer orders